|

 Page 9 2025 MORE HOUSES

-the past year more houses were built at Western Cove and the total
+In 2025 more houses were built at Western Cove; the total

 is now about 65.
-In addition a number of vacant properties have
+In addition a number of vacant properties had

 caravans parked on them.

 Kevin Burner of "Specialised Paving & Tiling", based in Penneshaw, does more than paving and tiling.
-He also erects fences and is here building a fence 2.1 metres high at Western Cove. ![]() ![]()
+He also erects retaining walls and fences and is here building a fence 2.1 metres high at Western Cove. ![]() ![]()

 TOXIC ALGAE